CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Introduction

-Graph matching aims at finding a correspondence between nodes, which can reveal relations between two objects represented by graphs.
-It can be employed in various fields of intelligent information processing, e.g., face authentication \cite{wiskott1999face, kotropoulos2000frontal}, activity analysis \cite{chen2012efficient}, shape matching \cite{2010Learning,2011Scale}, detection of similar pictures\cite{shen2020fabricated} and graph similarity computation \cite{lan2022aednet,lan2022more}.
-The graph matching problem is normally formulated as a quadratic assignment problem (QAP) that is NP-hard \cite{1963The}.
-Despite decades of research on graph matching, acquiring a global optimum solution in acceptable computational time remains challenging.
-Relaxation is a common technique to simplify the problem so that sub-optimal solutions can be found at an acceptable cost.
-Popular approaches include but are not limited to, spectral method \cite{umeyama1988eigendecomposition, caelli2004inexact,robles2007riemannian}, probabilistic modeling \cite{egozi2012probabilistic} and path following method \cite{zaslavskiy2008path,maron2018probably,wang2017graph}.
+The graph matching problem is normally formulated as a quadratic assignment problem (QAP) that is NP-hard \cite{garey1979computers}.
+Despite decades of research on graph matching, it is still challenging to acquire a global optimum solution in acceptable computational time.
+Relaxation is a common technique to obtain an approximate solution at an acceptable cost.
+Popular approaches include but are not limited to the spectral-based method \cite{caelli2004inexact, hermanns2023grasp, robles2007riemannian,umeyama1988eigendecomposition}, probabilistic modeling method \cite{egozi2012probabilistic}, random walk method \cite{2010Reweighted}, path-following method \cite{maron2018probably, wang2017graph, zaslavskiy2008path} and optimal transport method \cite{xu2019scalable, xu2019gromov}.